Valentin271/deadlinkrs/README.md

 I wanted a tool that matched these criteria (or get as close as possible) :

-- Easy to download for CI, wathever the CI tool (GitHub, GitLab ...).
+- Easy to download for CI, whatever the CI tool (GitHub, GitLab ...).
   So no `cargo install`, `npm install`, `gem install` or anything language related (apt would have been fine)
 - An executable
   No `.py` or whatever language that require an interpreter, I wanted something that run natively